fusion407/chat-app-frontend/README.md

 /login  -  login page
 /  -  Home page

-Json-server is being used to make POST, GET, PATCH, and DELETE requests; fetching data from Chat, Login, and Users components and updating each props state accordingly.
+Json-server is being used to make POST, GET, PATCH, and DELETE requests; all data is being fetched in the top level (App.js) and rendered in my lower level components.

-Finally, styling was done mostly done by vanilla CSS, but bootstrap was also used a bit.
+Styling was done mostly done by vanilla CSS, but bootstrap was also used to create an Item Group in my Message component.

 Blog: https://dev.to/fusion407/creating-a-responsive-chatroom-application-using-reactjs-and-json-server-2bgm